-- 380 and part of the same community where they had always lived and experienced trauma.
 Another factor influencing risk is the diverse understandings of environmental processes and hazards, particularly where scientific and technical explanations contrast with local beliefs and values.
-In May 2017, two ice avalanches descended into lake Palcacocha within a 24-hour period, causing three-meter high waves that lake workers witnessed.
+In May 2017, two ice avalanches descended into lake Palcacocha within a 24 h period, causing 3 m high waves that lake workers witnessed.
 The workers' supervisor maintained that this event occurred because he had not paid tribute to Palcacocha and the surrounding mountains.
-For workers - at Palcacocha and other Quechua-speaking farmers living nearby, the lake and mountains are beings that require respectful engagement.
+For workers at Palcacocha and other Quechuaspeaking farmers living nearby, the lake and mountains are beings that require respectful engagement.
 According to this understanding of glaciers and lakes, spiritual disruptions could trigger a GLOF - such as lake workers' inadequate offerings to mountain beings, rather than only geophysical processes such as glacier and bedrock instability.
 Some local accounts voiced that past glacier-related disasters such as the 1941 GLOF occurred because people failed to show the landscape entities adequate respect (Yauri Montero, 2000).
-According to our interviews and focus groups - 390 we conducted in 2017 and 2018, some elderly villagers in areas below Palcacocha corroborate these stories.
-In one of these local's accounts of the 1941 flood,2 a deity told a rural woman to perform a ritual offering at Palcacocha.
+According to our interviews and focus groups that we conducted in 2017 and 2018, some elderly villagers in areas below Palcacocha corroborate these stories.
+In one of these local's accounts of the 1941 flood, a deity told a rural woman to perform a ritual offering at Palcacocha.
 When she failed to do so, the lake became angry and flooded Huaraz.
-Asked why Cordillera Blanca glaciers are melting, lake workers at Palcacocha pointed to contamination and global industry.
+When asked why Cordillera Blanca glaciers are melting, lake workers at Palcacocha pointed to contamination and global industry.
 While they recognized a global dimension of environmental change, they regularly paid tribute to the lake and mountains in an effort to prevent disaster.
-As long as the supervisor kept the lake happy with offerings of coca leaves and alcohol, he explained, there would be no GLOF disaster. - 395 happy with offerings of coca leaves and alcohol, he explained, there would be no GLOF disaster.
+As long as the supervisor kept the lake happy with offerings of coca leaves and alcohol, he explained, there would be no GLOF disaster.

 These accounts thus reveal how local people perceive both global and local aspects as drivers of risk, but their perceptions are often not in line with technical and scientific assessments of risk.
 For instance, many urban and rural residents have referred to enchanted lakes, which, in local understandings, can lure people to their shores and then suck people inside, to the other world, if they do not perform proper rituals or resist approaching these lakes (Carey, 2010; Yauri Montero, 2000).
-Other - 400 residents offer different cultural explanations for natural disasters, such as Catholic residents saying that the 1970 earthquake resulted from sinners' behavior and God's will (Bode, 1990; Oliver-Smith, 1986).
+Other residents offer different cultural explanations for natural disasters, such as Catholic residents saying that the 1970 earthquake resulted from sinners' behavior and God's will (Bode, 1990; Oliver-Smith, 1986).
 Attributing GLOFs to their neighbors' behaviors or to the will of certain deities can ultimately lead to a relinquishment of responsibility and fatalism: why move outside a potential GLOF path if floods are determined by God's will or neighbors' sins?
-When a resident believes sinning causes floods or coca leaf offerings presented to mountain deities stabilize glacier lakes - as opposed to the scientific - 405 conclusions attributing these processes to climate change, glacier shrinkage, or bedrock geometry then development and implementation of risk reduction plans become more difficult, because not everyone agrees about the source of the hazard.
-In fact, people in Huaraz negotiate cultural and scientific understandings of flood risk on a daily basis, and may regard multiple explanations as valid.
+When a resident believes sinning causes floods or coca leaf offerings presented to mountain deities stabilize glacier lakes - as opposed to the scientific conclusions attributing these processes to climate change, glacier shrinkage or bedrock geometry - then development and implementation of risk reduction plans become more difficult, as not everyone agrees about the source of the hazard.
+In fact, people in Huaraz negotiate cultural and scientific understandings of flood risk on a daily basis and may regard multiple explanations as valid.